 Personal Injury Protection

 Personal Injury Protection (PIP) coverage pays for your medical expenses and wage loss incurred from motor vehicle injuries, regardless of who is at fault.
 Thus, even if the other driver is uninsured, or the accident was your fault, you will have compensation for at least $10,000 in medical bills (you can also pay for higher coverage, typically $35,000.)
 This medical insurance is superior to most private insurance.
-There are no deductibles or copays.
+There are no deductibles or co-pays.
 There are no arbitrary limits on provider visits (like chiropractic or physical therapy visits) and you can see any physician you choose.
 PIP coverage is a great value and is highly recommended.
-If you aren’t sure whether you have Personal Injury Protection coverage, ask to speak to one of our Bellevue personal injury attorneys today.

 What to do if Struck by an Uninsured Driver

-After any car accident, you should try to remain calm and ensure that the police file a report.
-Try to record the other vehicle’s license plate number immediately.
+After any car accident, you should call the police so that a report can be filed and get immediate medical treatment if needed.
+Try to record the other vehicle’s license plate number.
 Then try to get full contact information from both the other driver and any witnesses.
-Never apologize or suggest that you were at fault in any way, even if you think you were.
-Those issues can be sorted out later and any admission you make on the spot can be used against you.
 Document all your costs in the coming days, including items like medical care and a rental car.

-So the best plan is to make sure you have UM coverage under your own insurance.
+Since it can be difficult to collect from an uninsured driver, it’s best plan to make sure you have UM coverage under your own insurance.
 And if you’re struck by an uninsured driver, get legal help at once to maximize your ability to recover all compensation to which you’re entitled.

 We Are Happy to Help